wenceorg/comp4187/site/content/setup/mpi.md

 instructions](https://www.dur.ac.uk/cis/local/hpc/hamilton/account/#getting_account).

-When requesting an account, please put "Lawrence Mitchell" as the approver, and mention that the access if for the Computer Science course COMP4187.
+When requesting an account, please put "Lawrence Mitchell" as the approver, and mention that the access is for the Computer Science course COMP4187.

 We'll learn more on how to use Hamilton by doing the various